rectorphp/getrector-com/data/blog/posts/2021/2021-10-11-how-to-upgrade-annotations-to-attributes.md

 This enables new Symfony [auto-detection feature](https://github.com/symfony/symfony/pull/42054).

-That's it!
+And that's it!
 Now your codebase uses nice and shiny PHP 8 native attributes.

 <br>